-The caulking is missing at the intersection between the tub/shower and floor.
-Cracking of the grout can lead to water damage to the flooring and substrate.
-Caulking this area is recommended.
+The grout is cracked at the intersection between the tub/shower and floor.
+This can lead to water damage to the flooring and substrate.
+Caulking this area with a flexible grout is recommended.

 The toilet is loose where it mounts to the floor.
 A loose toilet will eventually start to leak and will damage the flooring material, underlayment and subfloor.
 The most reliable fix for this condition is to remove the toilet and install a new wax seal.
 The toilet should then be securely mounted to the floor.